 Entrepreneurship @ FS

 I also coordinate the activities around entrepreneurship.
 A vibrant environment for startups is essential for business schools.
-Traditionally, most people saw Frankfurt School as more suitable for launching a career in a large financial institution or consulting.
+Traditionally, most people saw Frankfurt School as more suitable for launching a large financial institution or consulting career.
 Still, the passion of our students for entrepreneurship is rising steadily.
 To satisfy this demand, we will ramp up our activities in this area.
 The linchpin will be the School’s first startup incubator program and a newly built 780 m2 co-working space called “The Jungle”.
 After some delays caused by the pandemic, we hope that it will finally open in 2022.